Table of Contents

 In-place upgrades are possible for minor releases, for instance, from RHEL 6.9 to RHEL 6.10 or RHEL 7.3 to RHEL 7.4.
 This type of upgrade can be performed by running the

 yum update command.
-Microsoft Azure does not support an in-place upgrade of a major release, for instance, from RHEL 6 to RHEL 7.
+Microsoft Azure does support an in-place upgrade of a major release, for instance, from RHEL 7 to RHEL 8 see the instructions on upgrading from RHEL 7 to RHEL 8.

 What Red Hat products are certified for use in Microsoft Azure?